Raspberry Pi: Top projects to try yourself

 The best projects to try with the Raspberry Pi and Raspberry Pi Zero

-The module is capable of shooting video in 1080p at 30 frames per second, or 720p at 60 frames per second.
-You can connect the module using its ribbon cable, which goes into the CSI port on the Raspberry Pi.
+The module can shoot video in 1080p at 30 frames per second, or 720p at 60 frames per second, and connects via a ribbon cable that goes into the CSI port on your Raspberry Pi.

 Build a doorbell camera

 The best thing about the Raspberry Pi camera module is that it's incredibly small, so small in fact that you can combine it with a fairly basic wireless doorbell to create a system that can rival many of the more expensive surveillance kits on the market.